sandy-sp/gittxt/docs/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+Welcome to the **Gittxt** community!

+We value collaboration, innovation, and inclusivity.
+Whether you're contributing code, opening issues, or engaging in discussions, we strive to foster a respectful and harassment-free environment for all contributors.

+Our community standards are guided by the Contributor Covenant Code of Conduct outlined below.

+---

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our